-In their promotional materials, Access Air claimed it would avoid getting squashed by incumbent "elephants" in the airline industry.
-They were accurate - no other airline wanted anything to do with what Access Air was planning.
-They preferred reality.
+In their promotional materials, Access Air used the visual analogy of avoiding getting squashed by incumbent "elephants" in the airline industry.
+That turned out as accurate - no other airline was even vaguely interested in what Access Air was planning.

 The operational play was to "hopscotch" 737s across the country, borrowing a term and model from a long-gone system used by Piedmont.
 The plane would start in the east, and stop six or seven places on its odyssey to the West Coast, picking up and dropping off passengers all along the way.
 Sort of like a transcon milk run.
 Or, the 7th Avenue subway gone national.